Holographic entanglement entropy and c-functions in conformal and confining backgrounds: Acknowledgements

 \section{Acknowledgements}

 I would like to thank Carlos Nu\~nez in particular for suggesting this project to me, and for his continued help, guidance, and support throughout.
 I would also like to thank Nicolo Bragagnolo, Dimitrios Chatzis, and Madison Hammond for many helpful discussions.
+This work was supported by the STFC grant no. ST/Y509644/1.